-Note/s: Excluded BIOC1319, BIOC2312, BIOC2372,
+Note/s: Excluded BIOC1319, BIOC2181, CHEM2929.

-CHEM2929, BIOC2181

 Enrolment in this subject may be subject to quota restrictions.
 Such restrictions will only apply to students taking this subject as an elective part of their program.

-An introduction to modern biochemistry covering fundamental aspects of the structure-function relationships of proteins and an overall coverage of intermediary metabolism.
-Major topics to be covered will include: the nature and function of enzymes; the metabolic working of cells, tissues and organs; the interrelationships between the pathways of carbohydrate, lipid and amino acid metabolism: the vital role of enzymes and hormones in catalysis and metabolic regulation; the energy-trapping mechanisms of animals and plants; interesting variations on the central metabolic pathways in various life forms.
-Practical work to complement the lectures and to introduce the principles of biochemical analysis.
+Introduces modern biochemistry, covers fundamental aspects of the structure-function relationships of proteins and an overall coverage of intermediary metabolism.
+Major topics covered include: the nature and function of enzymes; the metabolic working of cells, tissues and organs; the interrelationships between the pathways of carbohydrate, lipid and amino acid metabolism; the vital role of enzymes and hormones in catalysis and metabolic regulation; the energy-trapping mechanisms of animals and plants; interesting variations on the central metabolic pathways in various life forms.
+Practical work to complement the lectures.

-Principles of Molecular Biology
+Principles of Molecular Biology (Advanced)

-Staff Contact: A/Prof T Stewart.
-Mr H Shoory
+Staff Contact: A/Prof T Stewart, Mr H Shoory